-- In the case of a candidate who is nominated by nomination papers, the first day authorized by law for circulation of nomination papers as a candidate. - 2.
-In the case of a candidate who is nominated at a primary election by write-in votes, the day the board of canvassers issues its determination that the person is nominated.

-- 3. In the case of a candidate who is nominated at a caucus, the date of the caucus. - 4.
-In the case of any other candidate who is nominated solely by filing a declaration of candidacy, the first day of the month preceding the month which includes the last day for filing the declaration.
+- The 50 piece limitation applies to a representative to the Assembly who becomes a candidate at an election for partisan office only after the last day authorized by law for filing nomination papers for that election. - In the case of a candidate who is nominated at a primary election by write-in votes, the day the board of canvassers issues its determination that the person is nominated. - In the case of a candidate who is nominated at a caucus, the date of the caucus. - 4.
+In the case of any other candidate who is nominated solely by filing a declaration of candidacy, the first day of the month preceding the month which includes the last day for filing the declaration. - 5.
+The 50 Piece Rule limitation applies to a representative if the representative becomes a candidate for a nonpartisan office after the first day to circulate nomination papers (April 15).